New Owner Hopes to Renovate Closed West Endicott Motel - NewsBreak

 The Broome County aviation commissioner believes the proposed merger between JetBlue and Spirit airlines may potentially be good news for the Greater Binghamton Airport.
 Mark Heefner said while some people might look at the merger say "there's one less airline," he views the situation "as more of an opportunity."
 In...

-The Real Heroes of the Dick’s Sporting Goods Open in Endicott, New York: Parking Lawns

-Anyone who's driven by the Dick's Sporting Goods Open golf tournament in Endicott knows that street parking is scarce.
-Luckily, neighborhood residents have opened their lawns to cars once again.
-Endicott residents, businesses and even a church have used their lawns as excess parking for the Dick's Sporting Goods Open...

-Dick’s Sporting Goods announces plans to build largest store ever at Oakdale Commons
+Dick’s House of Sport Store to Open at Future JC Oakdale Commons

-Dick's Sporting Goods has announced that it will be building its largest store ever at the Oakdale Commons in Johnson City.
+Dick's Sporting Goods plans to operate a massive "House of Sport" concept store at the former Oakdale Mall in Johnson City.
+The 140,000-square-foot location would be the largest of the company's new "House of Sport" sites.
+Dick's Sporting Goods executive chairman Edward Stack announced the project on Thursday.
+It will...

 2022 Fall Festivals Not To Be Missed In New York State